 On May 12, join O Kalani Outrigger and kick off the 2018 NCOCA racing season with the Viva Aloha Long Distance Race!
 Navigate through the challenging currents and wind by Alameda Island and set course to San Francisco.
 Be prepared for some screaming surf to the finish line!
 After the races, reconnect with our paddling ohana and enjoy food, drink, and live music in O Kalani’s garden at the Viva Aloha Fiesta.

-- 5 Mile Course – for all paddlers
+- 5 Mile Course – 19 and Under, Novice, and Ohana

 Schedule of Events